-Police officers to and customs officer.
+and customs officer.

 Penalties.

+Authority

-- 60. Every police officer, when acting as such within any port, shall obey and execute any obey lawful orders lawful order which may be issued to him by the (See Section 86(2) of the Sri Lanka Ports Authority Act, No. 51 of 1979.)
-Ports Authority or the principal officer of customs of such port in all matters relating thereto, and to offences and offenders therein. - 61.
-Any police officer committing a breach of any rule made under section 59, or refusing to obey or execute any lawful order issued to him under section 60, shall be guilty of an offence, and shall be liable to a fine not exceeding fifty rupees, or to simple imprisonment for a term not exceeding three months.
+61. Any police officer committing a breach of any rule made under section 59, or refusing to obey or execute any lawful order issued to him under section 60, shall be guilty of an offence, and shall be liable to a fine not exceeding fifty rupees, or to simple imprisonment for a term not exceeding three months.

-Meaning of "port". $\bf 62$.In sections 58, 59 and 60, unless the context otherwise requires
+Meaning of 62.In sections 58, 59 and 60, unless the context otherwise "port". requires